VIJAYADASS/React-Learning-and-Task/README.md

 Add conditional statements and ternary operators using props in Parent and Child components.

 List and Key Components.
-Create a dummy product list with an array and use keys for list items
+Create a dummy product list with an array and use keys for list items.

 # Task 1 for List and Key.
 Create a React component named TaskList that displays a list of tasks.
 Use the following array of tasks:
-Your component should display each task in an unordered list (<ul>), and each task should be wrapped in a list item (<li>).
+Your component should display each task in an unordered list (ul), and each task should be wrapped in a list item (li).
 Use the id of each task as the key prop for each li element.

 # Task 2 for List and Key.